Winter Self Care Essentials

 Pamper your skin with body oil right after showering.
 When the skin is warm and damp it will absorb moisturizers more effectively.
 You can also warm up the oils themselves in the microwave for about 10 seconds.
 Make sure to work the oil into the skin and don’t put clothes on for at least five minutes allowing the oil to work its magic.
 High quality oils can also be used on the face and hair as well.

 I specifically recommend jojoba oil because it’s the oil that most closely mimics the natural oils on our skin.
-This means that our skin is more able to accept and absorb it, enhancing the benefits.
+This means that our skin is more able to accept and absorb it, maximizing the benefits.
 Add a fragrance to the oil by incorporating a few drops of essential oil, like lavender, to create a relaxing, soothing aromatic experience.

 Tea is notoriously known for its relaxing and healing properties.
 Getting cozy on the couch, wrapped in a blanket with a cup of tea on a cold winter day.
 Who doesn't love that?!
 Since winter is a time for us to slow down, relax, rest, and rejuvenate, lots of tea will be necessary.